AndersenLab/dry-guide/docs/pipeline-GCPconfig.md

 ```

 !!!
 Important
     The file system of google buckets is not like S3 that can read/write directly by most softwares.
-You have to use gsutil tool to interact with google buckets to read/write files.
-Even though Nextflow has built-in functions for google buckets, you still can not read/write files directly in your script.
-All the files have to be read and write via Nextflow channels!
+You have to use gsutil tool to interact with google buckets to read/write files in most situations.
+Nextflow has built-in functions to interact with google buckets, but you still can not read/write files directly in your script.
+All the files have to be read and write via channels in Nextflow!